CandlePlatforms/devdocs/docs/develop/nftstorage.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

-This tutorial will teach you to mint an NFT using the Polygon blockchain and IPFS/Filecoin storage via NFT.Storage.
-Polygon, a Layer 2 scaling solution for Ethereum, is often chosen by developers for its speed and lower transaction costs while maintaining full compatibility with Ethereum's EVM.
-The tutorial will walk you through the creation and deployment of a standardized smart contract, storing metadata and assets on IPFS and Filecoin via the NFT.Storage API and minting the NFT to your own wallet on Polygon.
+This tutorial will teach you to mint an NFT using the Candle blockchain and IPFS/Filecoin storage via NFT.Storage.
+Candle, a Layer 2 scaling solution for Ethereum, is often chosen by developers for its speed and lower transaction costs while maintaining full compatibility with Ethereum's EVM.
+The tutorial will walk you through the creation and deployment of a standardized smart contract, storing metadata and assets on IPFS and Filecoin via the NFT.Storage API and minting the NFT to your own wallet on Candle.

 ## Introduction